Indus Waters Treaty: Complete utilization efforts by India

 The Indus system of rivers carries nearly 210 e6acre-ft average annual flows, of which India is able to utilize nearly 31 e6acre-ft (15% of the total) from the three Eastern Rivers.
-Water available above the rim stations (7 e6acre-ft at Madhopur headworks in Ravi basin, 13 e6acre-ft at Mandi Plain/Harike headworks in Beas basin and 14 e6acre-ft at Ropar headworks in Sutlej basin) is 34 e6acre-ft which excludes the water available in the downstream areas of these rim stations.
+Water available above the rim (river input monitoring) stations (7 e6acre-ft at Madhopur headworks in Ravi basin, 13 e6acre-ft at Mandi Plain/Harike headworks in Beas basin and 14 e6acre-ft at Ropar headworks in Sutlej basin) is 34 e6acre-ft which excludes the water available in the downstream areas of these rim stations.
 Excluding the flood water released into the downstream Ravi River from the Madhopur headworks, additionally 4.549 e6acre-ft water in an average year is available between Madhopur headworks and the final crossing point (Ravi siphon) into Pakistan which is not yet put to use by India and flowing additionally into Pakistan.
 Also flood water flows into Pakistan from Hussainiwala headworks which is the terminal barrage across the Sutlej River in India.
 In addition, India is entitled to use Western River's waters for limited agricultural uses and unlimited domestic, non-consumptive, hydropower generation, etc. uses.

 As of 2019, India utilizes 31 e6acre-ft of its share, and nearly 7.5 e6acre-ft of India's unutilized share flows to downstream Pakistan territory from Ravi and Sutlej main rivers.
 India does not lose right over this water which is let flow into Pakistan per Articles II (1 and 4) of IWT and Pakistan shall not use this water for any purpose.
 There is scope for cooperation between both countries to supply this water to the Kutch region of India via Pakistan rivers, Sukkur Barrage pond and Nara delta channel to Shakoor Lake.
 From Shakoor Lake, India can pump the water to uplands for irrigation, aquaculture, afforestation, etc. purposes.
 Such cooperation would also reduce the impact of frequent floods in the Kutch region of Pakistan.
 Another solution is that India would divert the water of Chenab River to the Eastern Rivers in lieu of waters of Eastern Rivers crossing into Pakistan by constructing diversion tunnels like Marhu Tunnel proposed during the IWT negotiations.
 The water transfer tunnels would also substantially enhance the hydropower generation from the existing power stations on Ravi and Beas rivers which is permitted by the provisions of IWT.

 India is undertaking three projects to utilize its full share of the Eastern Rivers, (a) Shahpurkandi dam project on the Ravi River which was completed in 2024 (b) Makaura Pattan Barrage across Ravi River under the second Ravi-Beas link in Punjab and (c) the Ujh Dam project on Ujh River in Jammu and Kashmir.
 This water will be used by Punjab along with northern hill states.

 In 2021, many small hydroelectric projects totalling to 144 MW in Indus basin had been certified as compliant with the treaty by the Indian Central Water Commission, with the project information passed over to Pakistan.